quephird/saml-test/README.md

     keytool -keystore keystore.jks -genkey -alias mylocalsp

+**ACHTUNG!** Make sure to remember the password you chose above because you will need to set an environment variable below so that the SP can access the keystore!!!

 Create a new certificate for the IDP:

     openssl req -x509 -new -newkey rsa:2048 -nodes \